jackfirth/racket-net2/ROADMAP.md

 too HTTP specific and does not always parse other kinds of URIs correctly.
 To create protocols in terms of URIs, `net2` will provide the following:

-- *codecs*, for taking structured data and allowing streamed reads and writes of that data in smaller units, typically bytes.
-Codecs should *compose*, so that one codec may define how to, for example, turn a request data structure into a stream of smaller "frames" while relying on some other codec to define how to turn a frame into a byte stream.
+- *codecs* for taking structured data and allowing streamed reads and writes of that data in smaller units, typically bytes.
+Codecs should *compose*, so that one codec may define how to (for example) turn a request data structure into a stream of smaller "frames" while relying on some other codec to define how to turn a frame into a byte stream.
 Codecs will not assume they are being used to read and write with ports.
-- *messengers*, for taking codecs and a transport and providing a way to read and write "messages" (structured data) to the transport with the codecs.
-Reads and writes should be buffered at the message level, with concurrent reads and writes allowed.
+- *messengers* for taking codecs and a transport and providing a way to read and write "messages" (structured data) to the transport with the codecs.
+  Concurrent reads and writes of messages should be allowed without interleaving reads and writes of their encoded pieces.
 Messengers are for arbitrary two-way communication instead of client-server communication, allowing listening agents to send messages unprompted and clients to listen for messages before sending any messages themselves.
+Messenger combinators should allow implementing transport layer patterns like stream multiplexing and buffered reads and writes on top of existing messengers.
+Message peeking (reading without consuming) should be possible.
 - *clients* and *servers*, which build atop messengers and a named protocol scheme to provide request-response handling to URLs in terms of ordinary Racket functions.
-Common message transport patterns like request pipelining and stream multiplexing should be implemented generically at this level.
+Common message transport patterns like request pipelining and thread-isolated response handling should be implemented generically at this level.
 Reusable proxy logic also belongs here.
 Note the use of the term "proxy" instead of "middleware" - the former implies three agents with different authorities, while the latter implies intercepting code run in either the client or server agent.
-Multiple simple agents are preferred to a single complex agents, as they provide better encapsulation and isolation when dealing with distributed state.
-The use of Racket Transport Addresses should allow a single process to many in-memory proxies, avoiding the deployment complexity associated with trying to connect to proxies over standard IP networks.
+Multiple simple agents are preferred to a single complex agent, as they provide better encapsulation and isolation when dealing with distributed state.
+The use of Racket Transport Addresses should allow a single process to run many in-memory proxies, avoiding the deployment complexity associated with trying to connect to proxies over standard IP networks.

 ## Tertiary Directive

-With implementations of the above abstract networking concepts, the `net2` package will provide implementations of some protocols, most importantly HTTP2.
+With implementations of the above abstract networking concepts, the `net2` package will provide implementations of a few high-level protocols, including HTTP2, JSON-RPC, and STOMP.
 Additionally, existing implementations of useful protocols may be wrapped or ported to work with transports.
 Protocols to implement include:

 - HTTP/1.0, HTTP/1.1, and HTTP2
 - JSON-RPC